Featured post

 Brooding Secrets for Quail Chicks: A Mini Case Study

-My first batch of quail chicks taught me a vital lesson: consistency is everything.
-For the first week, chicks need a brooder temperature of 95-98°F (35-37°C), reduced by 5°F each week.
+Consistency is key when raising Japanese quail chicks 2025.
+For the first week, maintain a brooder temperature of 95-98°F (35-37°C), reducing by 5°F each week.
 Use a red brooder bulb to prevent feather picking.
-The game-changer?
-A piece of rubber shelf liner placed on the brooder floor for the first 3-4 days.
-This provides crucial traction for their tiny legs, preventing splayed leg, a common and often fatal condition in hatchlings.
-After that, switch to paper towels before introducing your chosen bedding.
+A rubber shelf liner on the brooder floor for 3-4 days provides traction and prevents splayed leg in quail chicks, a common hatchling issue.
+Afterwards, switch to paper towels before introducing safe quail bedding for optimal growth and health.

 Feeding for Success: From Starter to Layer Ration